lukasdancak/StayOnApp/README.md

 # StayOnApp
+Java + SWING app
-Simple Java Swing app when you need your screen keep ON.
+Simple app when you need to keep ON the screen of your PC.
+For example, when you are working on 2 PC's.